Health & Wellness is

 What to Expect at your Massage Therapy appointment

-During the massage, your massage therapist will use lotion or oil to massage the area/s of your body that were discussed during the conversation at the beginning of your session.
+- During the massage, your massage therapist will use lotion or oil to massage the area/s of your body that were discussed during the consultation at the beginning of your appointment.

 Will Massage Therapy Hurt?

 Massage therapy shouldn’t hurt.
 Sometimes there is some discomfort over particularly tight or sore areas.
 If the pressure is too uncomfortable, make sure you let your massage therapist know.

 The majority of individuals feel calm and unwound after a treatment.
 Sometimes, people experience mild temporary aching for a day.

 Swedish massage therapy can be very gentle and relaxing.
 If you’ve never had massage before, this is a good one to try first.

 A Swedish massage can be slow and gentle, or vigorous and bracing, depending on the therapist’s personal style and what he or she wants to achieve.
 Massage therapists use long smooth strokes, kneading, and circular movements on superficial layers of muscle using massage lotion or oil.

 Aromatherapy massage is massage therapy with the addition of one or more scented plant oils called essential oils to address specific needs.

 The massage therapist can select oils that are relaxing, energizing, stress-reducing, balancing, etc. One of the most common essential oils used in aromatherapy massage is lavender.